Rage (2016 film)

-Rage (怒り, Ikari) is a Japanese suspense mystery drama film directed by Lee Sang-il, based on Shuichi Yoshida's mystery novel of the same name.
+Rage (怒り, Ikari) is a Japanese suspense mystery drama film directed by Sang-il Lee, based on Shuichi Yoshida's mystery novel of the same name.
 It was released in Japan on September 17, 2016.

 Plot

 The movie has three separate stories that are connected through a murder that takes place at the beginning in a suburban neighborhood in Tokyo.
 A mysterious man, whose face we never see, brutally murders a married couple in their home and paints the word “rage” on the door with their blood.
 Detectives Kunihisa Nanjō (Pierre Taki) and Sōsuke Kitami (Takahiro Miura) investigate the double homicide and discover that the perpetrator has gone through plastic surgery to escape the authorities.
 Then, we are shown the lives of three young men living in different parts of modern-Japan who might be the murderer.

 In Chiba, a reclusive newcomer Tashiro Tetsuya (Matsuyama Kenichi) arrives in town and befriends Aiko (Miyazaki Aoi), a problematic young woman who was working in a brothel for a few months.
 She had only recently returned to her hometown after her father, Maki Yohei (Watanabe Ken) following an incident with a customer that left her traumatized.
 Tetsuya is the only person in town who can accept Aiko despite her dark past and Maki blesses their relationship.
 However, he begins to suspect that Tetsuya is not who he says he is after realizing that he is lying about his past.
 Aiko then reveals that Tetsuya is actually on the run from the Yakuza who are after him for not paying his dead father's unpaid debts.
 However, Aiko herself starts to suspect Tetsuya is not telling the truth after realizing that he looks strikingly similar to one of the sketches of the murderer.

 The second story revolves around Onishi Naoto (Ayano Go), who hides out at a gay bathhouse in Tokyo to avoid people.
 One night, he is approached by Fujita Yuma (Tsumabuki Satoshi), an openly gay man.
 Naoto resists Yuma at first, but Yuma holds Naoto down and they have rough sex.
 Then, Yuma takes Naoto out for dinner and learns that he does not have a place to stay.
 Yuma offers to let him stay with him until Naoto finds a permanent place and they both become housemates.
 They slowly fall in love and Yuma even introduces Naoto to his sick mother and his other gay friends.
 When Yuma's mother dies, Naoto comforts him and they become even closer.
 However, Yuma sees Naoto with an unknown girl at a cafe one day.
 Yuma also starts to realize that Naoto resembles another one of the police sketches of the murderer.
 When Yuma confronts Naoto about this, he does not give a direct answer and instead leaves their apartment the following morning.